tailcallhq/tailcallhq.github.io/docs/guides/scalar.md

 ## Custom Scalars

-You can define custom scalars in your GraphQL schema like in the example below.
+Apart from the pre-defined list of scalars, you can define your own custom scalars in your GraphQL schema like in the example below.

 ```graphql
 scalar AnyScalar